 Gregor von Rezzori was born in the Bukovina in 1914.
 He studied at the University of Vienna, and for a time lived in Bucharest.
 In Germany, after World War II, he began his career as a writer and worked in radio broadcasting and filmmaking.
 He also lived in Paris and in Rome.
 In 1967, when he married Beatrice Monti della Corte, Tuscany became his home until he died there in 1998.

 He wrote over twenty novels and autobiographical works which reveal the sweep of European history through two world wars and beyond.
 Elegant, irreverent, ironic, involved, beloved by those who knew him, Rezzori was internationally celebrated for the prismatic brilliance of his writing.
 Today his legacy and exuberance for literature survive in the Santa Maddalena Foundation.

-Beatrice Monti della Corte was born to an Italian father from Lombardy father and an Armenian mother from Constantinople.
-She grew up in Capri where since adolescence she befriended the writers and artists who were the habitués of the island: among the Curzio Mapalarte, Moravia, Elsa Morante, Norman Douglas, Graham Greene.
+Beatrice Monti della Corte was born to an Italian father from Lombardy and an Armenian mother from Constantinople.
+She grew up in Capri where, since adolescence, she befriended the writers and artists who were the habitués of the island: amongst them Curzio Mapalarte, Alberto Moravia, Elsa Morante, Norman Douglas and Graham Greene.

 At a very young age, in 1955, she opened the Galleria Dell’Ariete in Milan, which played a vital role in actively promoting American contemporary art.
-Still in the 50’s she showed such diverse artists as Francis Bacon, Antoni Tàpies, Lucio Fontana, Robert Rauschenberg, Sam Francis, Castellani and Manzoni.
-Very soon the gallery became a meeting point for cultural figures from all over the world.
+During the 50’s she exhibited artists such as Francis Bacon, Antoni Tàpies, Lucio Fontana, Robert Rauschenberg, Sam Francis, Castellani and Manzoni.
+Very soon, the gallery became a meeting point for cultural figures from all over the world.